HemanthJoseph/ML-Projects-with-Deployment/README.md

 python -m src.components.data_ingestion
 ```
 * Once the above mentioned AWS and Azure deployment is done, you can straight away launch the web app and use it.

+## Future Works
+1. Using the AWS Sagemaker for deployment
+2. Updating the pipeline to use Continuous Integration along side Continuous Delivery - CICD
+3. Deploy using MLOPS